 Why do peace lily flowers turn black or brown?
 If your peace lily flower is black or brown, it could be that you’ve stressed it out or failed to care for the houseplant.
 Also, all peace lily flowers will become brown with age.

 In this article, I’ll explain in much more detail what can cause this discoloration in your peace lily flower.
 I’ll even talk about the average peace lily flower lifespan and what you can do to possibly prolong yours.
 Keep reading, as you won’t want to miss it!

 What Causes Peace Lily Flowers to Be Black or Brown?

 A stressed-out houseplant is an unhappy houseplant, and peace lilies are no exception.
-Many things can cause your peace lily to become stressed.
+Many factors can cause your peace lily to become stressed.

 If you suspect your peace lily is under stress, you want to take a look at the leaves first.
 They could change shape, looking deformed or wilted.

-In this case, overwatering is the most likely culprit.
-This is a mistake a lot of beginner indoor gardeners make, myself included, so don’t feel bad if you’ve done it as well!
+In this case, overwatering your plant is most often the reason.
+This is a mistake a lot of beginner indoor gardeners make, so don’t feel bad if you’ve done it too!

 Lack of Care